back to the MAIN INDEX

 XI

-And there, as soon as they came together,
+And once there, as soon as they were together,

 He told her: - You know?
 It seems to me